 The mountain ranges of the southeastern USA are home to many of Scottish and Scotch-Irish descent whose ancestors favored this area which reminded them of the Scottish Highlands.

-FYI Alaska’s Mt.
+FYI: Alaska’s Mt.
 McKinley (also called Denali) is the highest mountain peak in North America, with a summit elevation of 20,237 feet above sea level.
-At some 18,000 feet, the base to peak rise is considered the largest of any mountain situated entirely above sea level in the world!
+At 18,000 feet, the base to peak rise is considered the largest of any mountain situated entirely above sea level in the world!

-Did you know it has recently been proven that the mountains in Scotland are the same mountain range as the Appalachains in the USA!
+It has also recently been proven that the mountains in Scotland are the same mountain range as the Appalachians in the USA!
 The Scottish mountains are now part of the Appalachian Trail!
 No wonder this area was so reminiscent of home to the Scottish immigrants!

 George Washington’s back-up plan was always to stand with the Scots and Ulster Scots in his native Virginia!
 He said, “If all else fails, I will retreat up the valley of Virginia, plant my flag on the Blue Ridge, rally around the Scotch-Irish of that region and make my last stand for liberty amongst a people who will never submit to British tyranny whilst there is a man left to draw a trigger.”

-Did you know Scotland’s motto is “Nemo me impune lacessit” or No one provokes me with impunity”?
 That means if you push me around, you won’t get away with it, cause I will make you pay for it!
-In America this phrase was placed above an American Timber Rattlesnake on a 1778 $20 bill from Georgia (pictured left) and this image was also seen on the very first US Marine Corps bright yellow drums in 1775 with the American translation of the phrase, “Don’t Tread On Me!”
+In America this phrase was placed above an American Timber Rattlesnake on a 1778 $20 bill from Georgia (pictured right).
+This image was also seen on the very first US Marine Corps bright yellow drums in 1775 with the American translation of the phrase, “Don’t Tread On Me!”
 Same thing!
-The Gadsen Flag made it a famous image of the American Revolution and it was all inspired by our Revolutionary ancestor’s ties to Scotland!
+The Gadsen Flag made it a famous image of the American Revolution.
+It was all inspired by our Revolutionary ancestor’s ties to Scotland!